 If conservative treatments have not helped, Dr. Vigdorchik may recommend hip arthroscopy.
 During this advanced procedure, Dr. Vigdorchik will get a clear view of the joint.
 He can then trim and smooth the affected areas to improve the motion of the joint.
 This minimally-invasive approach will reshape the bony surface and address the impingement.

 Are you experiencing pain and discomfort from a previous hip injury?

-NYC Hip surgeon Dr. Vigdorchik is here to help you with your hip fracture.
-With a non-operative priority, state-of-the-art surgical techniques and a track record of positive outcomes both performing and teaching other hip surgeons at the prestigious NYU Langone Medical Center, you can trust Dr. Jonathan Vigdorchik to provide you with an accurate diagnosis and positive outcome for you.
+NYC Hip surgeon Dr. Vigdorchik is here to help you with your hip pain.
+Dr. Vigdorchik is deeply involved in surgeon education.
+He frequently hosts visiting surgeons from around the world to learn his techniques and is a part of the teaching faculty of Weill Cornell Medical School.
+He is invited to give lectures and Grand Rounds at prestigious institutions around the world as well as national and international conferences.
+With a non-operative priority, state-of-the-art surgical techniques and a track record of positive outcomes, you can trust Dr. Jonathan Vigdorchik to provide you with an accurate diagnosis and positive outcome for you.